RedisGears/RedisGears/docs/examples.md

 ```

 ## Average on age field in json
-Calculate average on age field on all jsons keys starts with prefix `docs`
+Calculates the average `age` scanning all JSON docs keys that start with prefix `docs`

 **Author: [RedisLabs](https://redislabs.com/)**

 **Assumptions**

-[Json module](https://oss.redislabs.com/redisjson/) is loaded into the database
+[Json module](https://oss.redislabs.com/redisjson/) is also loaded to Redis

 **Python API**